Fire Up Your Employees with These Insightful Customer Service Quotes!

 Mr. Ben Cohen of Ben & Jerry’s knows a thing or two about customer service.
 This quote delineates the idea of corporate karma.
-A business which provides ‘something good for somebody’ has an inherent advantage that the customer ‘feels good about them.’
+A business that provides ‘something good for somebody’ has an inherent advantage that the customer ‘feels good about them.’
 The power of association.
 This quote out of context might seem to only hint at this idea, but when you look at Ben Cohen’s past, you see a few other customer service tips begin to emerge.

 Ben & Jerry’s, like many major companies, have come under heat for various things.
 For instance, in 2010 the Center for Science in the Public Interest urged Ben & Jerry to stop labeling their ice cream as ‘all natural.’
 Instead of letting the issue fan out, the company simply agreed.
 No harm no foul.
 A few other semi-controversial issues have arisen with the ice cream company over political correctness and each was handled swiftly and with the interests of the people taking center stage.
 Studying these events shows that the company’s founders care.
 They genuinely care.

 The lesson here is that public relations and corporate social responsibility aren’t just marketing points.
 A company needs to believe in the stances they take.
 Earlier this year, Pepsi released an ad with Kendall Jenner that featured scenes from staged Women’s Marches and Black Lives Matter protests.
 The effect Pepsi was going for was unity, respect, and equality.
 The marketing was so transparent that the ad received five times as many downvotes as it did upvotes and set Twitter on fire with tweets calling the commercial everything from insensitive to racist.
 Not one person—not even Pepsi—stepped up to defend the ad.
 If your customer relationship is going to be authentic, your company’s culture needs to be as equally authentic.